 Palesa Mokubung founded the clothing brand Mantsho in 2004 and is known for creating bold and edgy designs.
 Mokubung’s designs have been seen on runways in Senegal, Greece, New York, India and Nigeria.

 Mokubung also collaborated with the insurance company 1st for Women and Miss Universe 2019, Zozibini Tunzi, to design a T-shirt featuring bold Mantsho prints, emblazoned with the word “FEARLESS”.
 The aim of the campaign is to encourage women to live fearlessly.
-At least 20% of all proceeds will go to 1st for Women Foundation to fight against the abuse of women and children.
+At least 20% of all proceeds will go to the 1st for Women Foundation to fight against the abuse of women and children.

 Mantsho means “Black is Beautiful” in Mokubung’s native language, Sesotho.